primaryagent/MediumPitch/BTC-Now-Medium-Pitch.md

 - Management fees (2% annual on warehouse AUM)
 - Origination fees (1% of loans)
 - Servicing fees (0.25% annual on loans + 0.5% annual on bonds)
-- Carried interest (50% of returns above 10% LP hurdle)
+- Carried interest (50% of returns above 10% hurdle with high-water mark)

 ### Warehouse LPs